-Applicants may focus on other tobacco priority populations and must provide a rationale when including other groups disproportionately impacted by tobacco use and tobacco-related diseases in their recruitment efforts.
 Although this initiative is designed to enhance participation of members of tobacco priority populations in research, TRDRP recognizes that applicants will adhere to their institution's rules when recruiting scholars.
+In accordance with state and federal law, preference will not be given to scholars based on race, color, ethnicity, gender or national origin.